 “Disability” is not just a medical issue.
 Frequently, the d-word has educational, vocational, legal, and other implications, as well.
 Because disabilities are subjective, the VA’s disability rating system is not always appropriate.
 In these cases, the Total Disability based on Individual Unemployability (TDIU) VA benefits system might be more appropriate.
 So, even if you are not rated at 100% disabled,.

 In many cases, eligibility for VA benefits is completely objective.
 Applicants must have the proper service background along with a current disability, and there must be a nexus (direct or indirect connection) between these two things.
 Total Disability due to Individual Unemployability, however, is a bit different.
 As the name implies, this area is more subjective.
 Benefits depend not.

 The only constant in life is change.
-Military members are trained to be prepared for the unexpected, and to adapt to changing circumstances on a moment’s notice.
-But when you have returned to civilian life, especially when dealing with the effects of injury or trauma from your military service, you are hoping for more predictability.
-Predictability in disability payments and the ability (or inability) to work.
-If a veteran meets the.
+Soldiers are trained to be prepared for the unexpected, and to adapt to changing circumstances on a moment’s notice.
+Upon return to civilian life, especially when dealing with the effects of injury or trauma from your military service, you are hoping for more predictability.
+Predictability in disability payments and the ability (or inability).